| Title: | Summary Tables and Plots for Statistical Models and Data: Beautiful, Customizable, and Publication-Ready |

 options(modelsummary_format_numeric_html = "mathjax")

-backend (default in version 2.0.0 and later), it is useful to include the following commands in the LaTeX preamble of your documents.
-Note that they are added automatically when compiling Rmarkdown or Quarto documents (except when the modelsummary()
+When creating LaTeX via the tinytable backend (default in version 2.0.0 and later), it is useful to include the following commands in the LaTeX preamble of your documents.
+These commands are automatically added to the preamble when compiling Rmarkdown or Quarto documents, except when the modelsummary() calls are cached.

 It can take a long time to compute and extract summary statistics from